 We made her a cup of tea and she settled on the sofa with our notes and almost immediately our cat Reb Brown sat down next to her.
 He was sitting in his spot, but I’m usually the sitting next to him, not a midwife.
 He doesn’t care who he gets his affection and attention from.
 He’s 5.5KG of cat, you fuss him or his headbutts will convince you (and possibly wind you depending on where he headbutts you).
 Amy took it in her stride, though.
 We went over a whole bunch of stuff including what bethend wanted for labour.

-We’d already decided that she didn’t want an epidural, nor pethidine.
+We’d already decided that she didn’t want an epidural, nor Pethidine.
 I’m not a huge fan of anything that cuts off feeling to your body or any drug that requires signing for.
-But it she had wanted it I would’ve supported her regardless.
+But if she had wanted it I would’ve supported her regardless.
 If it does turn out she needs either then that’s okay too.